Restoration of a Super Stocker:

 42 blue fender.jpg (53103 bytes) 42 with blue fender and cowl.jpg (60294 bytes) 42 with blue fender passenger side.jpg (45929 bytes) 42 rwb roof.jpg (45654 bytes) 42 with blue cove.jpg (52034 bytes) 42 with baytown on door.jpg (32818 bytes)

 Rear wheel wells: Quarter stripped of all paint and bondo...notice that after the bondo has been ground off around the wheel well, that the front of the wheel well has been enlarged to accommodate larger tires.
-Bondo was added to restore the body lines to the correct look of a 1969 AMX.
+Bondo was added to restore the body lines to the correct look of a 1969 AMX when raced years ago.

 42 quarter with no paint.jpg (41319 bytes)